You’ve done the work of submitting your resume to several companies.

-You should know their vision and mission statement.
-You should know about their work culture, and their values.
+Also, you should know their vision and mission statement.
+You should know about their work culture and values.

-Some common answers are: You believe in their mission.
-You have an interest in the industry.
+Some common answers are: You believe in their mission and have an interest in the industry.
 You like their brand.
-You believe your skill set can help the company succeed.
+You believe your skillset can help the company succeed.

 Tailor your answer to the specific company.

 Tell the interviewer how important you believe their company is to the industry and how you believe you can help bring the vision to fruition.